Chrissy254/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd - prints absolute path name of the working directory
+ls - displays contents list of your current directory